Leila Alcasid

-Leila Isabel van Eimeren–Alcasid (born 16 October 1997) is a Filipino-Australian singer-songwriter based in the Philippines.
+Leila Isabel van Eimeren–Alcasid (born 16 October 1997) is a Filipino and Australian singer-songwriter based in the Philippines.
 She is currently a contract artist under Star Magic and Star Music.

 Early years

 Leila Isabel van Eimeren-Alcasid was born on 16 October 1997 in the Philippines to Filipino singer, songwriter, and actor Ogie Alcasid and Australian former beauty queen and actress Michelle van Eimeren.
 She has two younger siblings: sister Sarah, and half-brother Nate from her father's remarriage to actress and singer Regine Velasquez.

 Alcasid spent her early childhood in the Philippines until moving to Australia when she was five years old following her parents' separation.
 She attended elementary school in St. Paul's Primary School and secondary school in Chevalier College and is reported to have always had an affinity for music.
 Into her first year in college in the University of Sydney, she had a deeper desire to get into singing and song-writing, which set the stage for her move to the Philippines.